AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 #### Audience creation for brand re-engagement journeys

 The re-engagement journeys use audiences to define specific attributes or behaviors shared by a subset of profiles from your profile store to distinguish a marketable group of people from your customer base.
-Audiences can be created in two different ways on Adobe Experience Platform - either directly composed as audiences or through Platform-derived segment definitions.
+Audiences can be created in multiple ways on [!DNL Adobe Experience Platform].

 For more information on how to directly compose audiences, read the [Audience Composition UI guide](/help/segmentation/ui/audience-composition.md).